freshheads/webpack-config-builder/UPGRADE-5.0.md

 3. Check at least the following release guides if it contains any breaking changes or recommendations for your code:

 -   [mini-css-extract-plugin 2.x](https://github.com/webpack-contrib/mini-css-extract-plugin/releases/tag/v2.0.0)
-    -   recommendation: set publicOutputPath to auto in webpack.config.js
+    -   recommendation: set publicOutputPath to auto in webpack.config.js when not using a CDN.
+Or remove it as this is the default.
+    -   More info on this can be found in the [webpack docs](https://webpack.js.org/configuration/output/#outputpublicpath)
 -   [css-loader 6.x](https://github.com/webpack-contrib/css-loader/releases/tag/v6.0.0)
     -   recommendation: remove ~ from app.scss when importing from packages